 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 Earlier this year, a bounce house became airborne with children inside.
 One child fell from about fifteen feet, landing on the road and breaking several bones.
 The other child fell onto a car from about twenty feet, causing a head injury.

-Bounce houses have increased in popularity since 2008, but the cost has decreased substantially, allowing homeowners to purchase or rent an inflatable bouncer for a normal weekend activity.
+Bounce houses have increased in popularity since 2008, but the associated costs have decreased substantially, allowing homeowners to purchase or rent an inflatable bouncer for a normal weekend activity.
 Bounce houses should be anchored to the ground with heavy-duty metal stakes, not the flimsy plastic stakes included with some smaller bounce houses being sold.

 Bounce houses can be a fun warm weather activity for your children.
 Make sure the bounce house is properly anchored to the ground and the weather is safe.
 Wind is the number one enemy of an inflatable.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.